About

 The Dundas Connects Master Plan is being implemented through the following projects:

-The City is reviewing areas of Dundas Street that are part of a flood plain, and making recommendations about the flood risks to existing and future residents, property, and infrastructure.
-The results will rely heavily on the long-term flood mitigation work currently being undertaken by the engineers in our Transportation & Works Division.
+The City is reviewing flood plain areas along Dundas Street and making recommendations about the flood risks to existing and future residents, property, and infrastructure.

 Metrolinx and the City of Mississauga are working together to develop the preliminary design and complete the Transit Project Assessment Process for the Dundas Bus Rapid Transit (BRT) Project.
-The Dundas BRT is planned to extend for 48 km along Dundas Street from Highway 6 in Hamilton to the Kipling Transit Hub in Toronto, including approximately 17 km in the City of Mississauga.
 The Dundas BRT is part of a bold, forward-looking transportation plan aimed at creating stronger connections and providing fast, frequent and reliable transit to those in the Greater Toronto and Hamilton Region.

 Resources